 Related Materials: Safe Schools for All Hub

 Administration of COVID-19 vaccines to as many Californians as possible is critical to control the pandemic.
-Based on evidence of safety and efficacy, the U.S. Food and Drug Administration (FDA) has now reduced the minimum age for its Emergency Use Authorization of Pfizer COVID-19 vaccine from 16 years of age down to 12 years.
+Based on evidence of safety and efficacy, the U.S. Food and Drug Administration (FDA) has now reduced the minimum age for its Emergency Use Authorization of Pfizer COVID-19 vaccine to 5 years.

 Persons younger than 18 years must have parental or guardian consent given by a legally authorized representative (parent or guardian).
 An emancipated minor may consent for him/herself.
 Currently, only the Pfizer vaccine has received Emergency Use Authorization for people under 18.

-To learn more about risks, benefits, and side effects of the Pfizer vaccine, check the CDPH website Get the Facts on Vaccines (ca.gov) and/or read the U.S. Food and Drug Administration's Fact Sheet for Recipients and Caregivers.
+To learn more about risks, benefits, and side effects of the Pfizer vaccine, check the CDPH website Get the Facts on Vaccines (ca.gov) and/or read the U.S. Food and Drug Administration's Fact Sheet for Recipients and Caregivers (PDF).

 Download the Sample Consent Form:

 Originally Published May 13, 2021